Moderrek/lines/README.md

 </div>

-A concurrent, non-blank line counter for source code directories, written in GO.
+A concurrent non-blank line counter for source code directories, written in Go.
 It recursively walks a directory, concurrently analyzes files, and reports the number of non-blank lines of code, grouped by file extension.
 The tool is designed for performance, utilizing goroutines to process files in parallel.

 ## Installation